TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 2/Ephesians 2.22.md

 ---

-in whom ye also are builded together for a habitation of God in the Spirit.
+in whom you also are built together for a habitation of God in the Spirit.